Homeschool High School English We Used and Enjoyed.

 Poetry is an acquired taste for some children but it also helps a child understand the delicacies and versatility of the English language.
 In our home they read a poem a day from some of the many poetry books we have acquired.
 We also encourage our kids to participate in our local homeschool poetry recital once a year.

-The Grammar of Poetry, Video Course DVD is another good course for teaching your child all the technical aspects of poetry.
-We have used the DVD that goes with the set and found it good.
+The Grammar of Poetry was another good course for teaching your child all the technical aspects of poetry.
+We used the DVDs that goes with the set and found it good.

 Continue with dictation lessons of more difficult texts.
 If your child seems to be having spelling problems consider using a spelling program for the revision of spelling rules.

 Sometimes we find that our highschoolers prefer to do most of their work on the computer and avoid handwriting.
 If you think they still need some handwriting practice why not try some calligraphy?
-Our Latin Copywork works well for that.
-It isn’t babyish but still requires careful strokes and concentration.
+We did some Latin Copywork.
+It wasn’t babyish but still required careful strokes and concentration.

 Shakespeare & Drama

 I think when we are planning our children’s school lessons it’s not always about what we like, we are also trying to stretch their minds and expose them to different genres.
-I wouldn’t encourage homeschoolers to cut it out of their curriculum because they just didn’t like it.
+I wouldn’t encourage homeschoolers to cut Shakespeare out of their high school English because they just didn’t like it.